SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ## Using transmissions and ports (Draft)

-Transmissions are more compact way to connect presenters than events as shown in Chapter *@chacore@*.
+Transmissions are a more compact way to connect presenters than events as shown in Chapter *@chacore@*.

 ### What are transmissions?

-Transmissions are a way to connect presenters, thinking on the “flow” of information more than the way it is displayed.
+Transmissions are a way to connect presenters, thinking about the “flow” of information more than the way it is displayed.
 Each presenter defines **output ports** (ports to send information) and **input ports** (ports to receive information).
 There are at least one default input port and one default output port.
 A transmission connects a presenter’s output port with a presenter’s input port.

-For example, think on a overview-detail (O->D) relationship, when you navigate the elements in the overview O, you want to see the detail D. This is typically solved by showing a list with list elements and a form with the detail of an element.
+For example, think on an overview-detail (O->D) relationship, when you navigate the elements in the overview O, you want to see the detail D. This is typically solved by showing a list with list elements and a form with the detail of an element.
 In Spec, this will be declared more or less like this:

 ```